dhtml/webkit2/README.md

-# Webkit
+# Webkit 2

 ## What am I looking at?

-You are looking at the node webkit browser that powers [phpbrowserbox](http://www.africoders.com/forum/phpbrowserbox).
+You are looking at the node webkit browser2 (with toolbar) that powers [phpbrowserbox](http://www.africoders.com/forum/phpbrowserbox).
 You can download the [full app here](https://sourceforge.net/p/phpbrowserbox/).

 ## Features
  * It allows developer to use node commands inside the frontend aspect of the project that they develop.